-In 1952, was diagnosed with a terminal disease and given only six months to live.
+The UFBL was founded on the spiritual principles of healing by the Reverend Dr. Johnnie Colemon who, in 1952, was diagnosed with a terminal disease and given only six months to live.
 The words, “God is my health, I can’t be sick,” from a poem by Hannah Moore Kohaus, sent shock waves through her mental/emotional system and ultimately led her to Unity School of Practical Christianity where she began studying universal spiritual principles and laws, the application of which, ultimately led to her healing.

 Dr. Colemon was ordained as a Unity Minister in 1956 and set up her first ministry, Christ Unity Temple in Chicago Illinois.
 She later withdrew from the Association of Unity Churches to become an independent church.
 Dr. Colemon renamed her church Christ Universal Temple and also founded the UFBL in 1974.